 What will the focus be for learning and teaching during children and young people' time in school?
 Will it be on core areas like numeracy and literacy?

-In the first few weeks, learning and teaching will have a focus on Health and Wellbeing/Nurture, Literacy and Numeracy.
+Learning and teaching will have a focus on Health and Wellbeing/Nurture, Literacy and Numeracy.
 We will also focus on relationships and reconnecting, providing opportunities to reflect on learning at home and determining next steps in learning.
-School staff will be aiming to offer a full curriculum offer in line with the East Lothian Curriculum Frameworks, and reflecting Scottish Government guidance.
+Schools will continue to move towards a full curriculum offer in line with the East Lothian Curriculum Frameworks, and reflecting Scottish Government guidance.

-How will children be given the opportunity from August to learn at their own pace?
+Will children be given the opportunity to learn at their own pace?

-Teachers will work with their classes to plan and adapt the curriculum based on their assessments, to meet their children and young people' needs.
+Yes.
+Teachers work with their classes to plan and adapt the curriculum based on their assessments, to meet their children and young people' needs.
 Our teachers are skilled in planning learning to meet the wide range of children’s needs.
-We will also provide further support should it be required.
+We also provide additional support to pupils should it be required.